 - Fried Okra – Served as an appetizer or a side item, this simple dish packs a lot of flavors in each bite.
 You’ll appreciate the simplicity and elegance of this crunchy delight.

-The cocktail offerings at Tupelo Honey marry premium spirits with house made simple syrups, fresh fruits, and herbs.
+The cocktail offerings at Tupelo Honey marry premium spirits with house-made simple syrups, fresh fruits, and herbs.
 Popular sips include the Lavender Flip, a warm weather cooler featuring Cathead Honeysuckle vodka, house-made lavender-sour, fresh lemon & soda water.
-While the long wait times can turn off some, sipping on a Flip or a classically stirred Old Fashioned will put you in the right mindset to enjoy slowed down Southern hospitality.
+While the long wait times can turn off some, sipping on a Flip or a classically stirred Old Fashioned will put you in the right mindset to enjoy slowed-down Southern hospitality.

 Some locals claim that Tupelo Honey isn’t the same since transforming into a chain, but a few bites will make clear why Tupelo Honey’s model has pollinated local communities across the Southeast.
-Despite the crowds, Tupelo Honey is worth a trip to sample the food that launched a mini empire.
+Despite the crowds, Tupelo Honey is worth a trip to sample the food that launched a mini-empire.
 Budget time in your schedule, and your stomach, and enjoy a lazy Southern afternoon of good eats and drinks you won’t soon forget.

-You may want to visit because you’ve heard great things about the food, because the restaurant makes so many “best of” lists or because you’re wowed by management’s dedication to responsible sourcing of all product served.
+You may want to visit because you’ve heard great things about the food, because the restaurant makes so many “best of” lists or because you’re wowed by management’s dedication to responsible sourcing of all products served.
 No matter your reason, we’re sure you’ll be glad you stopped in and tried a uniquely southern meal at Tupelo Honey Cafe.

 - The “Shoo Mercy” Sweet Potato Pancakes are a pricey splurge, but the dish comes with fried chicken, bacon, eggs, plus candied nuts and fruit.
 It’s more than enough food to try a sample of what Tupelo Honey does so well.
 Order one to share, and split a few sides to sample the best of the best.